Which city is cheaper, Warsaw or Istanbul?

 The spring attracts plenty of travelers to both Istanbul and Warsaw.
 Most visitors come to Istanbul for the activities around the city and the natural beauty during these months.
 Furthermore, the spring months attract visitors to Warsaw because of the activities around the city and the natural beauty.

 Istanbul is a little warmer than Warsaw in the spring.
-The temperature in Istanbul is usually 13°C (55°F) in April, and Warsaw stays around 9°C (47°F).
+The daily temperature in Istanbul averages around 13°C (55°F) in April, and Warsaw fluctuates around 9°C (47°F).

 People are often attracted to the plentiful sunshine in Warsaw this time of the year.
 Istanbul usually receives less sunshine than Warsaw during spring.
 Istanbul gets 180 hours of sunny skies, while Warsaw receives 247 hours of full sun in the spring.